appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

 # Setup Server-side Pagination on Table

+This page shows you how to set up server-side pagination on a Table widget, which allows you to manage and display large datasets within your web application.

 Appsmith can handle query responses of up to 5 MB.
 To display large datasets and optimise performance, use server-side pagination.
 It can be implemented using Offset-based pagination or Cursor-based pagination.